TABLE OF CONTENTS

 Now that you know the basics of using peat moss to create beneficial soil for your plants, you can learn how to use other grow media to find out which works best for you.

-Learn about all the latest cultivation methods from industry professionals when enrolling in Cannabis Training University’s online marijuana college.
+Learn about all the latest cultivation methods from industry professionals when enrolling in Cannabis Training University’s online marijuana classes.

 Whether it is your first time growing or you are a seasoned grower, CTU has a complete curriculum that takes you through every step of the cultivation process.